Mathematics (MATH)

 The course continues the study of linear algebra from MATH 225 or MATH 230/231.
 It discusses several aspects of linear algebra that are of crucial importance for the subject and its applications to abstract algebra, geometry and number theory.
 Topics include generalized eigenspaces and Jordan normal form theorem, dual vector spaces, bilinear and hermitian forms, symmetric and hermitian operators, Hom spaces and tensor products.
 Previously MATH 240.
 After MATH 225 or 226 or 231.
 Two semesters of proof-based mathematics courses are recommended.

 Recent developments and important questions in combinatorics.
 Relations to other areas of mathematics such as analysis, probability, and number theory.
 Topics include probabilistic method, random graphs, random matrices, pseudorandomness in graph theory and number theory, Szemeredi's theorem and lemma, and Green-Tao's theorem.
-Prerequisite: MATH 244.
+Prerequisite: Either MATH 244, or another full-semester course in discrete math together with MATH 225.
 QR

 TTh 2:30pm-3:45pm